 - Do not use hyphens when the words are not used as an adjective phrase to describe another word: The administration has zero tolerance for steroid use.
 (Zero alone describes tolerance.)

-- Do not use a hyphen to join the word very or any adverbs that end in -ly to other words in the modifying phrase: It was a very hot surface.
-It was an extremely hot surface.
-It was a white-hot surface.
+- Do not use a hyphen to join the word very or any adverbs that end in -ly to other words in the modifying phrase: It was an extremely hot surface.
+It is an easily remembered rule.

 possessives: Follow these guidelines to form possessives: